mendicant/mendicantuniversity.org/_posts/updates/2012-06-08-unicorns-horn-5.md

 It's been a busy week in Mendicant-land!
 As we finish up week 5 of the new direction for Mendicant University, we're seeing an increasing number of community members stepping up and organizing office hours, study sessions, open source clinics, and more.
 The amount and variety of activities are helping to shape the future of MU.
 Let's keep it up!

 This week also marks the 2-year anniversary of Mendicant University's conception from the brain of Gregory Brown and into the world.
 For your enjoyment, here's the [idea that started it all](http://blog.rubybestpractices.com/posts/gregory/025-ruby-mendicant-university.html).
-We want to commemorate our birthday with an 'open house' event soon.
-Watch this space!
+We want to commemorate our birthday with an 'open house' event soon, so stay tuned.

 If you'd like to get involved in the homesteading effort to document and map out the infrastructure needed for the new MU, drop us a line in the [forums](http://forum.mendicantuniversity.org).
 We can always use the extra help.